bittorf/no_working_hours/README.md

 why
 ===

 I needed an easy way to check, if a given unix timestamp falls into holiday/vacation/sparetime.
+Office hours are defined from 07:00 ...
+17:59.

 The POSIX shell-script respect these days:
 * easterfriday